Rubayet19/personal-api-dashboard/memory.md

 - This maintains our current API key management logic while providing cloud persistence

 ### Rate Limit Tracking
-- Instead of using Redis, we'll store rate limit data in DynamoDB
+- We'll continue using Redis for rate limit data instead of migrating to DynamoDB
-- We'll use the TTL feature of DynamoDB for automatic cleanup of expired rate limits
+- Redis is well-suited for rate limit tracking with its TTL feature for automatic cleanup
-- Rate limits will be stored with the pattern: `PK = USER#{username}`, `SK = RATELIMIT#{api_name}`
+- Rate limits will continue to be stored with the current Redis key pattern
-- This simplifies our architecture by using a single storage service for all data
+- This approach leverages Redis's strengths for time-based data while using DynamoDB for persistent data

 ### DynamoDB Data Patterns
 Our DynamoDB table is already structured with a flexible schema that can accommodate all these data types:
 - Users: `PK = USER#{username}`, `SK = PROFILE`
 - API Keys: `PK = USER#{username}`, `SK = APIKEY#{key_id}`
-- Rate Limits: `PK = USER#{username}`, `SK = RATELIMIT#{api_name}`

 ### Migration Plan
 To complete the migration, we need to:

-1. Update Backend Code:
+1. ✅ Update Backend Code:
-   - Replace in-memory user store with DynamoDB operations
+   - ✅ Replace in-memory user store with DynamoDB operations
-   - Replace mock DynamoDB for API keys with real DynamoDB
+   - ✅ Replace mock DynamoDB for API keys with real DynamoDB
-   - Replace Redis client with DynamoDB for rate limits
+   - ❌ Replace Redis client with DynamoDB for rate limits (DECIDED TO KEEP REDIS)

 2. Package Backend for Lambda:
    - Create Lambda deployment package using our existing scripts